PaddlePaddle/PaddleX/docs/practical_tutorials/anomaly_detection_tutorial.en.md

 **Note: This tutorial is designed for 4 GPUs.
 If you have only 1 GPU, you can adjust the number of training GPUs to complete the experiment, but the final metrics may not align with the above indicators, which is normal.**

-## 6. Production Line Testing
+## 6. pipeline Testing

-Replace the model in the production line with the fine-tuned model for testing.
+Replace the model in the pipeline with the fine-tuned model for testing.
 You can obtain the anomaly_detection production configuration file and load the configuration file for prediction.
 You can execute the following command to save the configuration in `my_path`:

 ```
 paddlex --get_pipeline_config anomaly_detection --save_path ./my_path